How Many Exercises Per Workout – Introduction

 Four times a week

-if you’ve got time to train four times a week, you’ll need to use a split routine as you’ll invariably end up training on consecutive days, which doesn’t work well for full-body workouts.
-For example:
+If you’ve got time to train four times a week, you’ll need to use a split routine as you’ll invariably end up training on consecutive days, which doesn’t work well for full-body workouts.

 |Lower body||Upper body||Rest||Lower body||Rest||Upper body||Rest|